Pay OnlinePaying on time has never been easier.

 Permits and Inspections

 To help keep homes and environments safe, the City of Webb City requires for various permits to be obtained.
 Examples of these include, but not limited to, Building, Historical Building, Sign, Occupancy, Roofing, Siding, Demolition and Electrical.
 Inspections are required by our building inspector and the requirements are available from the Public Works office.
-After completing permit paperwork at the Public Works building (110 E Church) payment can be made and your permit will be issued after review of the Code Enforcement Officer.
-Please allow up to 48 hours for processing.
+After completing permit paperwork at the Public Works building (1060 North Madison) payment can be made and your permit will be issued after review of the Building Official/Construction Superintendent.
+Permit applications can be emailed or faxed to Public Works: fax# 417-673-6294 or Tina Knight firstname.lastname@example.org.
+Please allow 48 hours for review.

 Click here for your Permit Applications and Forms, which can be printed and turned in to the Public

-Works Building at 110 E Church.
+Works Building at 1060 North Madison.
 We Accept most major credit cards.